Fushiguro11/HealthMate/readme.md

 - **User-friendly Interface**: A clean and elegant interface designed for seamless interaction.
 - **AI-Powered Guidance**: Provides personalized career advice powered by Gaianet AI.
-- **Real-time Feedback**: Instant responses to career-related queries, helping users navigate their professional journey effectively.
+- **Real-time Feedback**: Instant responses to healthcare queries, helping users navigate their health  effectively.
 - **Interactive Design**: A modern, stylish layout to enhance the user experience and make career exploration engaging.

 ## Technologies Used